jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 The payload is then **Base64Url** encoded to form the second part of the JSON Web Token.

+	> The payload should not contain any sensitive information.
+It is encoded but not encrypted and can be easily decoded and read.

 ### Signature
 To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.